What is an Invoice — The Complete Guide

 How to Make an Invoice in Microsoft Word ↩

-Word has its own template of invoice for you to utilize.
+Word has its own template for invoices, which can be handy for small business owners.
 Here is how to make an invoice using Word:

 - Open a new Word document